Analysing causal structures with entropy: Entropy vector approach

 The concept of a generalised causal structure was introduced in~\cite{Henson2014}, the idea being to have one framework in which classical, quantum and even more general systems, for instance non-local boxes~\cite{Tsirelson1993,Popescu1994FP}, can be shared by unobserved nodes and where theory independent features of networks and corresponding bounds on our observations may be identified. \begin{definition} A \emph{generalised causal structure} $C^{\gG}$ is a causal structure which for each observed node has an associated random variable and for each unobserved node has a corresponding non-signalling resource allowed by a generalised probabilistic theory. \end{definition} Classical and quantum causal structures can be viewed as special cases of generalised causal structures~\cite{Henson2014, Fritz2015}.
 Generalised probabilistic theories may be conveniently described in the operational-probabilistic framework of~\cite{Chiribella2010}.
 Circuit elements correspond to so-called tests that are connected by wires, which represent propagating systems.
 In general, such a test has an input system, and two outputs: an output system and an outcome.
-In case of a trivial input system we are talking about a preparation-test and in case of a trivial output system of an observation-test.
+In the case of a system with trivial input this corresponds to a preparation test, and in case of trivial output this is an observation-test.
 In the causal structure framework, a test is associated to each node.
 However, each such test has only one output: for unobserved nodes this is a general resource state; for observed nodes it is a random variable.
 Furthermore, resource states do not allow for signalling from the future to the past, i.e., we are considering so-called causal operational-probabilistic theories.
 This is important for the interpretation of generalised causal structures.

 A distribution $P$ over the observed nodes of a generalised causal structure $C^{\gG}$ is compatible with $C^{\gG}$ if there exists a causal operational-probabilistic theory, a resource for each unobserved edge in that theory and transformations for each node that allow for the generation of $P$.
 We denote the set of all compatible distributions $\mathcal{P}_{\mathcal{M}}\left( C^{\gG} \right)$.
 As in the quantum case, there is no notion of a joint state of all nodes in the causal structure and of conditioning on an unobserved system.
 Even more, there is no consensus on the representation of states and their dynamics in general non-signalling theories.
 To circumvent this, the classical notion of d-separation has been reformulated~\cite{Henson2014}, which enables the following proposition. \begin{prop}[Henson, Lal \& Pusey] Let $C^{\gG}$ be a generalised causal structure and let $X$, $Y$ and $Z$ be pairwise disjoint subsets of observed nodes in $C^{\gG}$.
 If a probability distribution $P$ is compatible with $C^{\gG}$, then the d-separation of $X$ and $Y$ by $Z$ implies the conditional independence $X \indep Y | Z$.
 Conversely, if for every distribution $P$ compatible with $C^{\gG}$ the conditional independence $X \indep Y | Z$ holds, then $X$ is d-separated from $Y$ by $Z$ in $C^{\gG}$. \end{prop}